acrlabs/simkube/docs/sk-tracer.md

     trackLifecycle: true/false (optional)
 ```

-Here is an example config file that watchs both Deployments and VolcanoJobs from the [Volcano](https://volcano.sh/en/)
+Here is an example config file that watches both Deployments and VolcanoJobs from the [Volcano](https://volcano.sh/en/)
 Kubernetes scheduler:

 ```yaml